-Horse at the barrier N°1 Pierre Jules Mêne (1810-1879) Emblematic sculpture of the sculptor, the bronze edition met with immediate success and will be available in several sizes, this version being the largest. original model, sand cast around 1880.
-Pierre-Jules Mêne, French sculptor born in Paris on March 25, 1810 died in Paris on May 20, 1879.
+hare PJ Mêne (1810-1879)Bronze bronze brown patina hare in an attitude of observation ref:RO 6 Catalog raisonné Richarme et poletti page 181.
+Pierre-Jules Mêne, French sculptor born in Paris on March 25, 1810 died in Paris on May 20 1879.
 He is considered one of the main representatives of animal sculpture in the 19th century.
-He was the stepfather of the sculptor Auguste Cain (1821-1894), of whom he was his collaborator, his first trade was the modeling of subjects for porcelain factories, he nevertheless spent a lot of time in the garden of plants from which he brought back sketches and small models of animals Just as Antoine-Louis Barye would do a year after him, it was in 1838
+He was the stepfather of the sculptor Auguste Cain (1821-1894), of whom he was his collaborator. his first trade was the modeling of subjects for porcelain factories, he nevertheless spent a lot of time in the garden of plants from which he brought back sketches and small models of animals Just as Antoine-Louis Barye would do a year after him, it was in 1838 the year of his first participation in the Paris Salon that he created his own foundry workshop which he personally